+Subject: Science

-Subject: Science Subject Leader: Ms Cherry
+Acting Subject Leader: Mr Maheta

-Email: laurencherry@universityofkentacademiestrust.org.uk
+Email: maheta@universityofkentacademiestrust.org.uk

 Year 9 continues the newly developed spiral curriculum, where 10 key themes are revisited in greater depth year on year.
 The 10 themes are as follows: forces, electromagnets, energy, waves, matter, reactions, earth, organisms, ecosystems, and genes.
 Students will study these across the sciences in the year.
 Per the curriculum plan below, topics are divided into Biology, Chemistry or Physics topics and preceded with B, C or P and their unit number for reference against the AQA Single Science Specifications.
 Further detail of topic breakdown can be provided on request.